KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ![mapping](/assets/v0.11/svsms/VirtualMapping.png)
 (visual of above mapping code)

 And we're done!
 We now have a way to convert from world space coordinates -> virtual coordinates -> physical memory coordinates.
-If we revisit the rendering **step 6** from above, what this means is that we will use `newProjectionViewRender` for each cascade to rasterize the scene.
+If we revisit the rendering **step 6** from above, what this means is that we will use `newProjectionViewRender` for each clipmap to rasterize the scene.
 For each fragment that we generate we want to convert it to physical coordinates and write the depth to that location.

 In practice this means something like `gl_Position` will be written in the vertex shader using `newProjectionViewRender`, but it will smooth out a set of texture coordinates that it generates using `ConvertWorldPosToPhysicalCoordinates` with the world position.
 This way the fragment shader uses the smoothed in texture coordinates to write out `gl_FragCoord.z` to the shadow map.

-# Selecting Cascades
+# Selecting Clipmaps

-Given a world position, how can we quickly determine which cascade it will fall in?
-We can look at the NDC output from multiplying the first cascade's projection view render with a world position.
+Given a world position, how can we quickly determine which clipmap it will fall in?
+We can look at the NDC output from multiplying the first clipmap's projection view render with a world position.

 $$
     \begin{align*}